zane047/zane047.github.io/docs/08-API/API.md

 ## Sender Requirements

-The Zane subsystem must also implement a message sender that:
 - sends properly formatted messages
 - sends an example of each message type with time-varying data
 - uses the correct sender and receiver addresses